Roberto Rosales

-Roberto José Rosales Altuve ([roˈβeɾto rosales]; born 20 November 1988) is a Venezuelan professional footballer who plays for the Cypriot First Division club AEK Larnaca and Venezuela national team.
+Roberto José Rosales Altuve ([roˈβeɾto rosales]; born 20 November 1988) is a Venezuelan professional footballer who plays for Deportivo Táchira and the Venezuela national team.
 Mainly a right back, he can also play as a right midfielder.

 Club career

 Gent

 Born in Caracas, Rosales played for Pedagogico Caracas and Deportivo Gulima before moving to hometown's Caracas, where he made his senior debuts, appearing in two matches before signing a two-year deal with Gent on 30 May 2007 following a successful trial.
 Rosales was linked with a move to Anderlecht.

 He made his debut for the latter on 14 July 2007, in a 4–0 win at Cliftonville, for that year's UEFA Intertoto Cup.
 It wasn't until on 16 September 2007 when he made his league debut for the club, coming on as a second-half substitute, in a 1–1 draw against Standard Liège.
 Despite being sent-off after a second bookable offence, in a 2–1 win over Charleroi on 3 May 2008, Rosales finished his first season, making twenty appearances in all competitions, including playing in the final of the Belgian Cup, making a start, in a 3–2 loss against Anderlecht.

 In the 2008–09 season, Rosales established himself in the starting eleven and started the season well when he, along with the defense, helped the club keep a clean sheet, in a 5–0 win over Mons in the opening game of the season.
 As he was given a first-team opportunity, it was announced on 24 October 2008, Rosales signed a contract with the club, keeping him until 2011.
 Three weeks later, on 14 November 2008, he scored his first goal of the season, in a 3–2 loss against Westerlo.
 It wasn't until on 1 March 2009 when he scored his second goal of the season, in a 1–0 win over Lokeren.
 However, Rosales suffered a knee injury that kept him out of the rest of the season.
 Despite this, he finished his second season, making twenty-eight appearances and scoring two times in all competitions.